dropwhile/refid/README.md

 b := rID.Bytes()

 // decoding...
-// decode from native
+// decode from native/base32, base64, or base16/hex
 rID, err := refid.Parse(s)
-// decode from base64
-rID, err = refid.FromBase64String(s)
-// decode from hex
-rID, err = refid.FromHexString(s)

 // get the time out of a TimePrefixed refid (as a time.Time) var ts time.Time = rID.Time()